-This proxy statement/prospectus provides you with detailed information about the proposals.
+This document provides you with detailed information about the On September 30, 1999, the book proposals.
 We encourage you to read this entire document carefully.

 Whether or not you plan to attend the meeting, if you are a holder of South Branch stock please take the time to vote by completing and mailing the enclosed proxy card to us.
 You can revoke your proxy by writing to South Branch's corporate secretary any time before the meeting or by attending the meeting and voting in person.